top of page

 This video is the recorded version of The Flavours of Integration staged at the cinquieme sale of Place des Arts on April 30, 2025, in the heart of Montreal.

-Crafting Unity vernissage
+Crafting Unity Vernissage

 The evening was made even more special by the mosaic tiles created by our members over the past year in our Mosaic workshops.
-The result? exhibition Crafting Unity Vernissage, guided and inspired by visual and mosaic artist Madeleine Turgeon.
+The result?
+Exhibition Crafting Unity Vernissage, guided and inspired by visual and mosaic artist Madeleine Turgeon.
 Thank you to everyone who participated and helped make this exhibition possible!

 The vibrant display of traditional Afghan crafts and the exhibition added even more color and richness to the event, showcasing the heritage, and creativity of our community.